 Roasted Tomatoes and Shrimp with Feta

-I admit, it was the lovely garden tomatoes that I have in abundance right now that pushed me into making this recipe.
+Roasted Tomatoes and Shrimp with Feta is a perfect dinner idea when you have fresh garden tomatoes.
+I admit, it was the lovely garden tomatoes I used to have in abundance that first enticed me into making this recipe.
 But because roasting intensifies the flavor of the tomatoes, you can still get great results with good quality store-bought Roma tomatoes.
+And this is delicious any time of year, and recipes like this are why I always have frozen shrimp in the freezer!

-And when I tried out the recipe the most important change I made was to season the tomatoes with some dried oregano and ground fennel seed before roasting them.
 If fennel is a spice you haven’t used much, I urge you to try it in this dish.
-And shrimp, tomatoes, and Feta Cheese; how could this possibly be bad?
+And shrimp and tomatoes with Feta Cheese; how could this possibly be bad?

 What ingredients do you need for this recipe?